Matt Hightower is the Assistant Professor of Tuba/Euphonium at the University of Kentucky.

-His growing list of solo residencies include Baylor University, Conservatory of Reykjavik (Iceland), East Tennessee State University, the University of Louisiana at Monroe, the University of North Georgia, the University of Tennessee, the University of Texas, the 2019 International Tuba/Euphonium Conference, the 2017 & 2018 South Central Regional Tuba/Euphonium Conferences, the 2015 & 2018 South East Regional Tuba/Euphonium Conferences, The United States Army Band Tuba/Euphonium Workshop in Arlington, VA, the Armenian Conservatory of Music in Yerevan, Armenia and the Xi Xiang Music Valley (China) among others.
+His growing list of solo residencies includes Baylor University, Conservatory of Reykjavik (Iceland), East Tennessee State University, the University of Louisiana at Monroe, the University of North Georgia, the University of Tennessee, the University of Texas, Vanderbilt University, Tennessee Tech University, the University of Memphis, Morehead State University, the 2019 International Tuba/Euphonium Conference, the 2017 & 2018 South Central Regional Tuba/Euphonium Conferences, the 2015 & 2018 South East Regional Tuba/Euphonium Conferences, The United States Army Band Tuba/Euphonium Workshop in Arlington, VA, the Armenian Conservatory of Music in Yerevan, Armenia and the Xi Xiang Music Valley (China) among others.

-He is the tubist with the University of Kentucky Faculty Brass Quintet and has also performed with the Corpus Christi Brass Quintet, the Kingsville Brass Quintet, the Lexington Philharmonic Brass Quintet, the Mirari Brass Quintet, and the Atlas Tuba Quartet.
+He is the tubist with the University of Kentucky Faculty Brass Quintet and has also performed with the Corpus Christi Brass Quintet, the Kingsville Brass Quintet, the Lexington Philharmonic Brass Quintet, the Mirari Brass Quintet, the Atlas Tuba Quartet, and Concert:Nova.

-In addition to his career as teacher and performer, Dr. Hightower is an award-winning composer.
-In 2010 Dr. Hightower was named the winner of the KMEA Intercollegiate Composition Contest.
-Commissioned works by Dr. Hightower have received premier performances at the 2012, 2014, and 2016 International Tuba Conferences, the 2017 & 2018 South Central Regional Tuba Euphonium Conference, the 2018 South East Regional Tuba Euphonium Conference, the John F. Kennedy Center, and the 2016 Texas Music Educators Conference.
+In addition to his career as teacher and performer, Dr. Hightower is an award-winning composer having won the 2010 KMEA Intercollegiate Composition Contest and the 2021 ITEA Winston Morris Award for Tuba Ensemble Composition Commissioned works by Dr. Hightower have received premier performances at the 2012, 2014, and 2016 International Tuba Conferences, the 2017 & 2018 South Central Regional Tuba Euphonium Conference, the 2018 South East Regional Tuba Euphonium Conference, the John F. Kennedy Center, and the 2016 Texas Music Educators Conference.
 Many of his arrangements and original works are published through Potenza Music and Absolute Brass Publishing.
 He is also a composer for Fannin Musical Productions, where he arranges and composes music for high school marching bands across the United States.